Mexico Residency & Visa Guide for Expats (2026)

 A step-by-step guide to getting a Mexican Temporary or Permanent Residency visa — requirements, costs, timelines, and what to expect at each stage.

-Important disclaimer: Immigration law changes frequently.
+Immigration law changes frequently.
 Use this guide as an orientation, then verify current requirements with a Mexican immigration attorney (abogado de migración) or the official INAMI website.

 Your Options: Visitor, Temporary, or Permanent?